 No visit to Dublin is complete without spending some time in a few of the city’s iconic pubs.
 Here you’ll experience first-hand the hospitality and friendless for which the Irish are renowned, as well as possibly getting the chance to listen to some wonderful traditional folk music.
-We list 10 of the best watering holes in the Irish capital.
+We list 10 of the best bars in Dublin to relax and enjoy a drink in.

 Victorian era décor dominates the interior of this traditional pub located on Fleet Street, just off the iconic Temple Bar.
 Established in 1823, The Palace has a long sporting history and is a perfect place to step into on the day of a big match, be it in football, rugby or Gaelic games.